enzuru/native-comp-elisp-benchmarks/README.md

 # elisp-benchmarks

-This is a repo of elisp-benchmarks I've run on different CPUs.
+This is a repo of elisp-benchmarks with native compilation that I've run on different CPUs.